 There are significant mines and major dams in these areas but without enough data, we can’t understand how these industrial developments are affecting the health of these watersheds, and consequently the wildlife and people that depend on them.
 We also can’t know how to evaluate proposals for new developments.

 While much of this data gathering needs to be conducted and funded by government and industry, we can also take charge of the water in our own backyards.
-Get involved with your local watershed group to sample nearby rivers or streams for water quality or bugs and upload your findings to open data systems like our STREAM program .
-Find out more about your watershed through our interactive map.
+Get involved with your local watershed group to sample nearby rivers or streams for water quality or bugs and upload your findings to open data systems like the STREAM program .
+Find out more about your watershed through the interactive map.